PNWDrew/onz-pool/README.md

-# Lisk pool distribution software ---set up for LWF
+# Lisk pool distribution software
 This software is created by lisk delegate "dakk", please consider a small donation if you use this software: "2324852447570841050L" for lisk or "7725849364280821971S" for shift or "AZAXtswaWS4v8eYMzJRjpd5pN3wMBj8Rmk" for ark.

-modified by pnwdrew.
-ALL CREDIT GOES TO DAKK, I COULD NEVER WRITE THIS :)
+modified for LWF by pnwdrew.
+See other README for LWF specifics ALL CREDIT GOES TO DAKK, I COULD NEVER WRITE THIS :)